peterdavidconley/btc-net-worth-template/README.md

 ## Contribute

-Contribute to this project by....
+Contribute to this project by forking this repo and creating your own from scratch.
+This repo is meant to be a template so you can fork it and build a portfolio project by yourself.

 ## License

-MIT ©peterdavidconley
+MIT

 ## Getting Started with Create React App